 Grit your teeth and get out of Gloucester

 Our plan to leave Gloucester and head north to Maine led to an difference of opinion as to which route to take.
-Going up the Annisquam River is the easier option, but you have to hit it on the right tide.
-The other option was to sail around Cape Ann, which I was nervous about because:
+Going up the Annisquam River is the easier option, but only on the right tide.
+The other option – sail around Cape Ann, which I was nervous about because:

 - This would be our first time in the open Atlantic ocean, i.e. outside Massachusetts Bay

 - The fuel gauge appeared not to be working

 - Forecast light winds meant we’d mostly be motoring and hence need fuel

 - The shore out there is rocky and waves would push a boat without fuel and without wind toward shore

 - Our cruising guide said there was no fuel at Rockport, the only port on the outside edge of the cape

 - Thunderstorms filled the forecast (we now know that tstorms are almost always in the forecast in July)